EntyG/BaeFit/README.md

 Frontend runs on: http://localhost:5173

-### Step 3: Chat with Yuki! 🎀
+### Step 3: Chat with Megumin! 🎀

 1. Open http://localhost:5173
 2. **Hold** the 🎤 button and speak
-3. Yuki will respond with voice and animation!
+3. Megumin will respond with voice and animation!

 ## 🔄 Complete Pipeline